 A final note

 One of the most interesting things about the panel with Rasenberger and Dye was the simultaneous chat happening amongst librarians.
 One attitude—expressed by more than one participant—was that if authors aren’t earning enough from library lending, perhaps they need better contracts with their publishers.
 Sadly, there was no interplay between Rasenberger and Dye on this issue, although in the past Authors Guild has campaigned for higher royalties on ebooks to ensure payouts are fair when compared to earnings from other formats.

-If you enjoyed this piece, be sure to check out my paid newsletter, The Hot Sheet, now celebrating its sixth anniversary.
-New subscribers can get 30% off an annual subscription.
-Use code 6YR at checkout.
+If you enjoyed this piece, be sure to check out my paid newsletter, The Hot Sheet, which has been continuously publishing since 2015.

 Jane Friedman (@JaneFriedman) has 20 years of experience in the publishing industry, with expertise in digital media strategy for authors and publishers.
 She is the publisher of The Hot Sheet, the essential newsletter on the publishing industry for authors, and was named Publishing Commentator of the Year by Digital Book World in 2019.